 Gerard Collins is a New Brunswick-based writer, originally from Newfoundland, whose first novel, Finton Moon, was nominated for the 2014 International IMPAC Dublin Literary Award, 2013 Sunburst Award for Excellence in Canadian Literature of the Fantastic, the 2014 NL Heritage and History Award, and has won the Percy Janes First Novel Award.
 His short story collection, Moonlight Sketches, won the 2012 NL Book Award.

-As well, he's served on juries of writing and granting competitions.
-Gerard lives in a cottage beside a lake in southern New Brunswick where he teaches university courses by distance and is writing both a new short story collection and a novel.
+Gerard regularly serves on juries of writing and granting competitions while mentoring poets and writers who show great promise.
+He lives in a cottage beside a lake in southern New Brunswick where he teaches university courses by distance and is writing a new short story collection, a memoir, and a novel.